Application to the MHS program, regardless of the emphasis track chosen, consists of several steps. These steps are described as follows:

 International students must submit Official TOEFL results to the International Admissions Office.
 The TOEFL is a test of English language proficiency.

 The international student should contact the Master of Health Sciences department to notify us of intent after initiating the application process through the International Admissions Office.
 Please take note of admission deadlines for each term.

 4. Complete application materials for admission to the MHS program.

 If criteria for admission to the Graduate College are met, the applicant’s file will be sent to the MHS program director.
 Before the MHS program director and other reviewers make a decision on an applicant, the following materials must be submitted directly to the MHS program director at: Program Director, Master of Health Science, Department of Community and Environmental Health, Boise State University, 1910 University Dr., Boise, ID 83725-1835.

 - Three letters of recommendation – these should be mailed directly to the Program Director.
 Ideally, at least one should be from a former professor(although this may not be possible for applicants who are returning to college after many years).
 Other suitable references include employment supervisors and volunteer coordinators.

 - A formal statement of least 250 words explaining the applicant’s educational and career background and future objectives, as well as how these objectives correspond to the MHS program.

 - A current copy of the applicant’s resume or curriculum vita.

-Because the department accepts students both spring and fall terms, review of applications for students applying for the spring semester will begin approximately October 15th and for fall semester, March 15.
-Application files that are completed by those dates will receive priority review.
+Review of applications for students applying for the spring semester will begin approximately October 15.
+Application files that are completed by that date will receive priority review.
+If remaining positions in the program exist, files completed after that date will be reviewed.
+Application review for students applying for the fall semester will begin approximately March 15.
+Application files that are completed by that date will receive priority review.
 If remaining positions in the program exist, files completed after that date will be reviewed.